elastic/quark/README.md

 ```
 $ make initramfs.gz
 $ ./krun.sh initramfs.gz kernel-images/amd64/linux-4.18.0-553.el8_10.x86_64 quark-test -vvv
 ```

-Two convenience wrappers, one for Fedora and one for RHEL, automate the two steps above by fetching the appropriate kernel-core RPM, extracting vmlinuz and boot-strapping [qemu-system-x86\_64(1)](qemu-system-x86_64.1.html):
+Two convenience wrappers, one for Fedora and one for RHEL, automate the above by fetching the appropriate kernel-core RPM, extracting vmlinuz and boot-strapping qemu-system-x86\_64:

 ```
 $ make initramfs.gz